vinaybijalwan/vinaybijalwan/README.md

 ### Hi there 👋

+Hi there 👋
-I am full-stack developer with React-JS,Python-Django, MongoDB.
+I am a full-stack developer specializing in React-JS, Python-Django, MongoDB, and Data Analytics (R, Python, Excel).
-& also Data Analyst with R(Data.Table), Python, Advance Excel.
-My Past work on also is in Lisp, Comman Lisp, Scheme, Racket Lisp.
-Emacs, Vi Editor.
-Linux experties.
+I work on building modern web apps, automation scripts, dashboards, and backend APIs.